gauravmahlawat/cmt/content/about-us.md

 ## Our Commitment

-At Convert My Text, we are committed to providing you with user-friendly, accurate, and efficient conversion tools.
+At Case Convertors, we are committed to providing you with user-friendly, accurate, and efficient conversion tools.
 Whether you're a writer, designer, programmer, or simply someone looking to make everyday tasks more convenient, we are here to assist you.

 We continually update and expand our offerings to ensure that you have access to the latest and most useful text and unit conversion tools.
 Our team is dedicated to delivering a seamless user experience, and we value your feedback and suggestions to help us improve our services.

-Thank you for choosing Convert My Text as your go-to source for all your text and unit conversion needs.
+Thank you for choosing Case Convertors as your go-to source for all your text and unit conversion needs.
 We look forward to serving you and making your digital endeavors more creative and efficient.

-Convert My Text - Transforming Text, Simplifying Conversion.
+Case Convertors - Transforming Text, Simplifying Conversion.